ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ```

 Workflows and scripts saved on disk using a _programming language_ generally need a _runtime_, in RO-Crate this SHOULD be indicated using a liberal interpretation of `programmingLanguage`.
-The `encodingFormat` is frequently a more generic media type like `text/xml`, `text/json`, `application/zip`.
-If the format is unknown but the script is readable in a text editor, use `text/plain`.
-If a workflow file is in an proprietary binary or umknown format, `application/octet-stream` can be used to indicate the "source code" is not ordinarily readable.
-If known, a [Pronom] identifier for the format SHOULD be included; note however that these generally do _not_ sufficiently indicate the version of programming language used.

 Note that the language and its runtime MAY differ (e.g. multiple different C++-compilers), but for scripts and workflows, frequently the language and runtime are essentially the same, and thus the `programmingLanguage` can be described in one go as a hybrid of a `ComputerLanguage` and `SoftwareApplication`: